yanismiraoui/M4R-dash/README.md

 # WEB APP : Deep unsupervised learning methods for the identification and characterization of TCR specificity 🫁🫀

-This dashboard aims to show how perform the different deep learning methods described in the paper when given a real CDR3 sequence or a personnalized one.
+This dashboard aims to show how perform the different deep learning methods described in the paper **Deep unsupervised learning methods for the identification and characterization of TCR specificity**, when given a real CDR3 sequence or a personnalized one.